scrouthtv/termios/README.md

  - A-letter, A-Letter, A-symbol
  - F1 through F12, C-Fx, A-Fx
  - Special keys: Delete, Backspace, Enter, Insert, Home, End, PgUp, PgDown, Arrow Keys
- - C-Special
- - A-Special
+ - C-Special, A-Special, S-Special, all combinations of these

-C-A-key is *explicitely* not supported and will always be replaced by key.
+For non-special keys, C-A-key is *explicitely* not supported and will always be replaced by key.

 Supported terminals
 -------------------